 |Institution:||TUTWILER DEATH ROW|

-He caught up with Shea at a Victory Drive gas station, where she left her car with friends and rode off in Walton’s pickup truck.
+He later caught up with Shea at a Victory Drive gas station, where she left her car with friends and rode off in Walton’s pickup truck.
 He took her on a long, night drive down Alabama Highway 165 before pulling off on Bowden Road so they could relieve themselves.

 When she got out to squat beside the truck’s open passenger door, he pulled out the pistol and shot her in the head from the driver’s seat, then got out, walked around the truck and shot her again and again.

 But five years passed before the case finally came to trial — the first time.
 Davis said Wednesday that the first delay resulted from courthouse renovation that made the building unsafe for holding a death-penalty trial.

-But after jury selection and some initial testimony, Circuit Judge George Greene abruptly declared a mistrial on Sept.
+But after jury selection and some initial testimony, then-Circuit Judge George Greene abruptly declared a mistrial on Sept.
 25, 2012, saying he could no longer preside because of his failing health.

-When prosecutors pursued a second trial, Lisa Graham’s defense team appealed, claiming Greene could have continued the trial, and to try Graham again would constitute double-jeopardy.
+When prosecutors pursued a second trial, Graham’s defense team appealed, claiming Greene could have continued the trial, and to try Graham again would constitute double-jeopardy.
 During testimony in that appeal, witnesses said Greene had multiple health issues, and had been falling asleep in court, even snoring.